Buying Guides By Wyatt Jenkins March 31, 2026 11 min read

 5) Bridgestone Blizzak LM005

-Best for: Wet winter driving, especially when your area combines rain, wet snow, and slushy roads.
+Best for: Wet winter driving, especially when your area combines rain, wet snow, freezing drizzle, and slushy roads.

-• Comfort advantage: Smooth, quiet ride quality makes it a strong choice for long commutes.
+• Comfort advantage: A smooth, composed ride makes it useful for long commutes.

-• Dry handling: More safety-minded than “sporty,” but still stable.
+• Dry handling: More safety-minded than sporty, but still stable on cold, cleared roads.

 Continental WinterContact TS 870 P tire with sidewall label and tread visible